-For the purposes of these regulations, the Town of Norwich is divided into the following five zoning districts as described in the accompanying tables (Tables 2.1 - 2.5) and the official zoning map:
+A. For the purposes of these regulations, the Town of Norwich is divided into the following five zoning districts as described in the accompanying tables (Tables 2.1 - 2.5) and the Official Zoning Map:

-Table 2.1 Rural Residential (RR) District Table 2.2 Village Residential I (VRI) District Table 2.3 Village Residential II (VRII) District Table 2.4 Village Business (VB) District Table 2.5 Commercial and Industrial (CI) District
+Table 2.1 Rural Residential (RR) District Table 2.2 Village Residential I (VRI) District

+- Table 2.3Village Residential II (VRI) DistrictVillage Residential II (VRI) District - Table 2.4Village Business (VB) District

+Table 2.5Commercial and Industrial (CI) District

-In addition to the five primary zoning districts, the following five overlay districts have (B) been designated, as described in the accompanying tables (Tables 2.6 - 2.10) and the official zoning map:
+B. In addition to the five primary zoning districts, the following five overlay districts have been designated, as described in the accompanying tables (Tables 2.6 - 2.10) and the Official Zoning Map:

-Table 2.6 Aquifer Protection Overlay (APO) District Table 2.7 Flood Hazard Overlay (FHO) District Table 2.8 Shoreline Overlay (SLO) District Table 2.9 Ridgeline Overlay (RLO) District Table 2.10 Public Water Supply Overlay (PWSO) District
+Aquifer Protection Overlay (APO) District

+Flood Hazard Overlay (FHO) District

+Shoreline Overlay (SLO) District

+Ridgeline Overlay (RLO) District

+Public Water Supply Overlay (PWSO) District

-- (C) The location and boundaries of each zoning district are established as shown on the official "Town of Norwich Zoning Maps" and the most current flood insurance studies and maps published by the Department of Homeland Security (DHS), Federal Emergency Management Agency (FEMA), National Flood Insurance Program (NFIP), which are hereby adopted by reference and declared to be part of these regulations.
-The official zoning map may only be altered by adoption or amendment in accordance with the Act [§§4441, 4442] and these regulations (§1.05). - (D) The official zoning and flood hazard area maps shall be located in the Norwich Town Office, and be identified by the signatures of the Selectboard, as attested to by the Town Clerk.
-These maps shall be the final authority as to the zoning status of any lands or waters in the town.
+C. The location and boundaries of each zoning district are established as shown on the official "Town of Norwich Zoning Maps" and the most current flood insurance studies and maps published by the Department of Homeland Security (DHS), Federal Emergency Management Agency (FEMA), National Flood Insurance Program (NFIP), which are hereby adopted by reference and declared to be part of these regulations.
+The Official Zoning Map may only be altered by adoption or amendment in accordance with the Act [§§ 4441, 4442] and these regulations (§ 1.05).

+D. The official zoning and flood hazard area maps shall be located in the Norwich Town Office, and be identified by the signatures of the Selectboard, as attested to by the Town Clerk.
+These maps shall be the final authority as to the zoning status of any lands or waters in the Town.